linbug/linbug.github.io/_posts/2015-07-27-Logistic-regression.md

 {% endhighlight %}

 Now if we feed the cost function values for a vector of parameters (\\(\theta\\)), our feature matrix (\\(X\\)), and our vector of actual admissions (\\(y\\)), we can calculate the cost of this hypothesis.
-If our initial \\(\theta\\) is set to a vector of zeros, we see that the cost is about 0.693.
+If our initial \\(\theta\\) is set to a vector of zeros, you can see in the [ipython notebook](http://nbviewer.ipython.org/github/linbug/Coursera-s-machine-learning-course/blob/master/ml%20ex2.ipynb) that the cost is about 0.693.

 ###The learning algorithm

 So far, we haven’t actually done any machine learning.
 But if we want to find the values of the parameter that minimise the cost function, we need to use a machine learning algorithm to do this.
 Last week, we coded our own function to implement the gradient descent algorithm.
 However, outside of a machine learning course, it’s very unlikely that we’d sit down and code our own optimisation algorithms; in fact it’s a bad idea unless you really know what you’re doing.
 There are other optimisation algorithms that are more sophisticated and more scalable than gradient descent, but which are more tricky to understand, let alone code ourselves.
 Fortunately, there’s about [a bazillion](http://docs.scipy.org/doc/scipy-0.15.1/reference/optimize.html) optimisation algorithms available pre-prepared for Python in the Scipy library.
 This week, we were told to use the [fminunc](http://www.mathworks.com/help/optim/ug/fminunc.html) function in MatLab.  fminunc finds the minimum of an unconstrained multivariate function (unconstrained means that the input to the function we are trying to minimise can take on any value).
 According to [this](http://octave.1599824.n4.nabble.com/algorithm-for-fminunc-td4648956.html), fminunc is a version of the [BFGS](https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm) algorithm.

 The scipy equivalent of BFGS is Scipy.optimize.fmin_bfgs.
+I’ll start by showing you what the fmin_bfgs function looks like in python:

+{% highlight python linenos %}

+Result = sp.optimize.fmin_bfgs(
+f = costJ,
+x0 = initial_theta,
+args = (X,y),
+maxiter = 400,
+fprime = gradient)

+{% endhighlight %}

-In order to use this algorithm in Python (and fminunc in Matlab), you need to provide the function that you are trying to minimise (costJ, which I defined above) and you can also provide the gradient of the function, which is its [partial derivative](https://en.wikipedia.org/wiki/Partial_derivative).
+You can see that I’ve specified five keyword arguments.
+Firstly, in order to use this algorithm in Python (and fminunc in Matlab), you need to provide the function (f) that you are trying to minimise (costJ, which I defined above).
+You also give the function starting values of $$\theta$$ (x0), tell it which additional arguments are taken by your function (args) and specify the maximum number of iterations that it should perform (maxiter).
+You can also optionally provide the gradient of the function, which is its [partial derivative](https://en.wikipedia.org/wiki/Partial_derivative).
 We were already told in our course notes what the partial derivative of our cost function was:

 $$\frac{\partial J(\theta)}{\partial\theta_j}  = \frac1m\sum_{i=1}^m(h_\theta(x^{(i)})-y^{(i)})x_j^{(i)}$$

+The gradient argument is itself a function for finding that partial derivative of the cost function.
 Here’s how my code for the gradient term looks in Python:

 {% highlight python linenos %}